TritonDataCenter/manatee-state-machine/ephemeral_only.md

 # Manatee Using Only Ephemeral Nodes

+***Update:***: The current version of Manatee actually does use persistent ZK state to make decisions.
+So parts of this document are incorrect.
+The exercise is still useful, though.

 When assessing different options for fixing Manatee, one consideration was whether we should store persistent data in Zookeeper (zk).
 The current version of Manatee uses only ephemeral nodes in zk + state that each Manatee knows when